Donate Sponsor

 black-and-white cat crouched on a wooden floor behind a ceramic cat bowl that is black with white polka dots.
 The cat is licking their lips and has long, white whiskers

 Cat whiskers are very sensitive.
 Every time they come into contact with an object or detect vibrations, they send messages to the brain.
-If pressure is placed on the whiskers for a long or repeated amount of time, they can become overstimulated, leading to ‘whisker fatigue’.
-This usually occurs when cats are eating or drinking from bowls that are too small or deep, so their whiskers are continuously touching the sides.
+If pressure is placed on the whiskers for a long or repeated amount of time, they can become overstimulated.
+This can cause ‘whisker fatigue’.
+This usually occurs when cats are eating or drinking from bowls that are too small or deep, as their whiskers are continuously touching the sides.
 Cats prefer wide, shallow food and water bowls for this reason.
 Find out more about feeding and drinking.

 7 facts about whiskers